mikkelpm/svma_iv/README.md

 # Instrumental variable identification of dynamic variance decompositions

-Matlab code for inference on variance decompositions and the degree of invertibility/recoverability in a general Structural Vector Moving Average (SVMA) model identified by external instruments (IVs)
+Matlab code for inference on variance decompositions and the degree of invertibility/recoverability in a general Structural Vector Moving Average (SVMA) model identified by external instruments (IVs, also known as proxies)

 **Reference:**
 Plagborg-Møller, Mikkel and Christian K. Wolf (2020), "Instrumental Variable Identification of Dynamic Variance Decompositions", https://scholar.princeton.edu/mikkelpm/decomp_iv